giantswarm/docs/CONTRIBUTING.md

 ### CLI commands

-**Guideline:** Were a CLI provides both long and short form flags, we use the long form for clarity.
+**Guideline:** Where a CLI provides both long and short form flags, we use the long form for clarity.

-**Guideline:** We avoid the equal sign between flag name and value where possible.
+**Guideline:** We avoid the equals sign between flag name and value where possible.

 Good example: